Organization of Yugoslav Nationalists: Decline and dissolution

-ORJUNA peaked in 1925, and its power gradually declined afterwards.
-The decline coincided with Pribićević breaking with the DS (subsequently forming the Independent Democratic Party, SDS) and joining the opposition.
+ORJUNA peaked in 1922–1925 when it assumed the role of violent suppression of opponents of the unitarist policy of the government championed by Pribićević.
+Its power gradually declined afterwards.
+The decline coincided with Pribićević breaking with the DS (subsequently forming the Independent Democratic Party) and joining the opposition.
+His move to the opposition deprived ORJUNA of a major source of its political power.

-A split in the leadership occurred in 1928.
-Pribićević accused the ORJUNA organisations in Vojvodina and Serbia of being run by the government.
+A division in the leadership occurred in 1928.
+Pribićević accused ORJUNA organisations in Vojvodina and Serbia of being run by the government.
 His statement was followed by that of Bulat as the head of the Split district, accusing the Belgrade district of ORJUNA of espousing the Greater Serbian agenda and of having overly close ties to the NRS.
 In response, the head of the Vojvodina district Dobroslav Jevđević disbanded ORJUNA in Vojvodina the next day.
 In turn, Dimitrijević expelled both Bulat and Jevđević, but the Split district rejected Dimitrijević's decision.
 In response, the Ministry of the Interior dissolved all ORJUNA organisations in the Split district.
 The conflict marked the break-up of the unified organisation.
 ORJUNA was banned shortly afterwards, along with all other political organisations, upon the institution of the royal dictatorship in 1929.
 In its final act, ORJUNA declared its support for the dictatorship, believing it was the fulfilment of its programme of integral Yugoslavism.
+A portion of former ORJUNA members continued to pursue political activities by joining the Yugoslav Action and Association of Fighters of Yugoslavia.